-Lightweight buggies (also called strollers) are designed to be easy to transport and to store.
-Depending on the brand and price point, lightweight strollers range from simple folding pushchairs to sturdy strollers complete with rain covers, shopping baskets and sun canopies.
+Buggies (also called lightweight strollers or pushchairs) are designed to be easy to transport and to store.
+Depending on the brand and price point, buggies range from simple folding strollers to sturdy pushchairs complete with rain covers, shopping baskets and sun canopies.

-Lightweight strollers are popular as a second buggy to support a bigger travel system.
-While you might want a more sturdy piece of kit for longer walks or younger babies, a lightweight stroller is better suited to nipping to the shops, or to take with you on a holiday where you're trying to minimise your luggage.
-Once your little one is toddling, lightweight strollers are great to keep in the back of the car for those times they can't go any further.
+Buggies are popular as a second pushchair to support a bigger travel system.
+While you might want a more sturdy piece of kit for longer walks or younger babies, a buggy is better suited to nipping to the shops, or to take with you on a holiday where you're trying to minimise your luggage.
+Once your little one is toddling, buggies are great to keep in the back of the car for those times they can't go any further.

-Because they’re usually cheaper than a travel system, lightweight strollers can be a good option for a second buggy to leave at the grandparents' house or with your childminder.
+Because they’re usually cheaper than a travel system, lightweight buggies can be a good option for a second pushchair to leave at the grandparents' house or with your childminder.

 Prices range from £20 to £250+, so there’s options to suit every budget.
 However, you do get what you pay for – so if you're planning to use the buggy a lot, you'll need to know what you can compromise on and what you can't do without.

-At the most basic level, you'll be able to get a simple folding pushchair, such as the Red Kite Push Me 2U (£37 at time of publication) or Mothercare Jive (£35).
+At the most basic level, you'll be able to get a simple folding pushchair, such as the Red Kite Push Me 2U or Mothercare Jive for under £40.
 While these are sometimes flimsy and don't offer many extras, this may be all you need for nipping to and from nursery.
 However, a search for a cheap lightweight stroller will give you a surprising amount of options.
 Cheap doesn't have to mean basic; many affordable strollers come with extras, and can be lighter than their more pricey competitors.

 Around the £100 mark, you'll get a few more features such as a sun canopy, a reclinable seat (though it’s unlikely to lie flat) and possibly a rain cover.
-Buggies like the Chicco Oh La La (£78 at time of review) cost under £100, but offer benefits such as being light as a feather and having a canopy and reclinable seat.
+Buggies like the Chicco Oh La La or the Joie Nitro cost under £100, but offer benefits such as being light as a feather and having a canopy and reclinable seat.

-Traditionally, lightweight strollers have an umbrella folding mechanism, where a switch at the back allows you to fold the stroller in half.
+Traditionally, buggies have an umbrella folding mechanism, where a switch at the back allows you to fold the stroller in half.
 However, more recently there have been an influx of more compact models, folding down into tiny sizes often small enough to fit in overhead lockers.
-Silver Cross, UPPAbaby and Maclaren all use the umbrella fold, while Omnio, Babyzen and Baby Jogger have their own compact folding systems.
+Silver Cross, Uppababy and Maclaren all use the umbrella fold, while Omnio, Babyzen and Baby Jogger have their own compact folding systems.

 If you want something to store in a car or house, an umbrella fold is probably enough.
 The folded stroller can stand upright in a cupboard taking up minimal space.
-Whereas, the compact folds really come in handy if you'll be carrying the stroller around – they're less awkwardly shaped, and may even transform into a bag like the Omnio or the Babyzen Yoyo+.
+Whereas, the compact folds really come in handy if you'll be carrying the stroller around – they're less awkwardly shaped and may even transform into a bag like the Baby Jogger or the Babyzen Yoyo+.

 It's worth checking if the fold can be done with one hand.
 We'd recommend trying out a few in-store to see how easy it is to do, as the ubiquitous “one hand fold” claim isn't always accurate!